ES-Six/gdpr-defuser/README.md

 # gdpr-defuser
 This repository provides some UBlock origin filters to automatically not accept (by technically hiding without accepting it) GDPR policy popups, messages and other annoying stuff.

-Are you tired of those RGPD popups?
+Are you tired of those GDPR popups?
 I am too.

 # How to install ?